AHerod/chores-table-generator/README.md

 ## Introduction

-Chores Table Generator is a tool to help students who live in a shared house/flat organize their house cleaning habits by creating weekly schedule.
+Chores Table Generator is a tool created to help students who live in a shared house/flat organize their house cleaning habits.
+You can create your weekly cleaning schedule by adding your roommates' names and various chores to share.

 ----
 ## Usage